cockroachlabs-field/cockroach-encrypted-stores/README.md

 successfully created AES-128 key: /Users/artem/Documents/cockroach-work/cockroach-demo/workdir/aes-128.key
 ```

-## Create a CockroachDB cluster with 3 nodes containing two stores, one encrypted and one plaintext
+### Create a CockroachDB cluster with 3 nodes containing two stores each, one encrypted and one plaintext

-The syntax for this is --store=path=${dir}/1e/data,attrs=encrypt and --store=path=${dir}/1o/data,attrs=open respectively.
-The attributes at the end of the store creation is used to create a reference for pinning database, table or row of data to an encrypted store or not using zone configurations.
-Additionally, the encryption key we create in the prior step is reference in the --enterprise-encryption flag as well.
+The syntax for this is `--store=path=${dir}/1e/data,attrs=encrypt` and `--store=path=${dir}/1o/data,attrs=open` respectively.
+The attributes at the end of the store creation are used to create a reference for pinning a database, a table or a row of data to an encrypted store.
+Additionally, the encryption key we created in the prior step is referenced in the `--enterprise-encryption` flag as well.

 ```bash
 cockroach start \